Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 **How is the data organized?**

->The data is separated by month, each on it's own csv.
+>The data is separated by month, each on its own csv.

 **Are there issues with bias or credibility in this data?
 Does your data ROCCC?**

->Bias isn't a problem, the population of the dataset is it's own clients as bike riders.
+>Bias isn't a problem, the population of the dataset is its own clients as bike riders.
 And have full credibility for the same reason.
-And finally, it's ROCCC because it's reliable, original, comprehensive, current and cited.
+And finally, it's ROCCC because it's reliable, original, comprehensive, current, and cited.

 **How are you addressing licensing, privacy, security, and accessibility?**

->The company has their own licence over the dataset.
+>The company has its own license over the dataset.
 Besides that, the dataset doesn't have any personal information about the riders.

 **How does it help you answer your question?**
 >It may have some key insights about the riders and their riding style

 **Are there any problems with the data?**
 >It would be good to have some updated information about the bike stations.
-Also more information about the riders could be useful.
+Also, more information about the riders could be useful.

 #### Key tasks: